A good rooster is like gold – seriously.

 5. What Should I Do If My Rooster Attacks?

-You have a couple choices if your rooster attacks.
+You have a couple of choices if your rooster attacks.
 It is possible to train it out of them.

 When you’re correcting your rooster, don’t turn your back and walk away until he’s a good distance from you.
 If you do, he will take it as a sign that he’s won, and will try charging again the next time he gets the idea.
+Always be aware of your surroundings.

 We have a rooster that will charge and occasionally “flog” (when they fly up on you without actually doing damage).
 The rooster is young, and “feeling his oats.”

-While flogging isn’t pleasant, it’s not an immediate grounds for banishment on the farm, especially if the rooster is responding to training and not doing any physical harm.
+While flogging isn’t pleasant, it’s not immediate grounds for banishment on the farm, especially if the rooster is responding to training and not doing any physical harm.

 If your rooster attacks people or other chickens repeatedly, however, and is doing damage, it’s time to consider other options.
 The overall health of your homestead is most important.